 In most cases, directly instantiating a VkSimpleWindow or VkWindow object is not appropriate.
 In addition to the widgets and components composing the window's interface, most windows require other data and support functions.
 In accordance with good object-oriented programming style, the functions and data associated with a window should be contained within that window's class.
-Therefore, the best practice to follow when creating a ViewKit application is to create a separate subclass for each windows that require menu bars, and from VkSimpleWindow for those windows that require menu bars, on page 110 describes in detail the process of deriving window subclasses.
+Therefore, the best practice to follow when creating a ViewKit application is to create a separate subclass for each window in your application.
+You can derive these subclasses from VkWindow for those windows that require menu bars, and from VkSimpleWindow for those windows that do not.
+"Deriving Window Subclasses" on page 110 describes in detail the process of deriving window subclasses.